 - Spacing: The abstract body is to be single line spaced.

 - Abbreviations: Standard abbreviations are acceptable.
 Any special abbreviations should be given in parenthesis after the first appearance of the full word or phrase for which it stands.

-- Young Investigator Award / Travel Grants: At Step 4 of the abstract submission process, young investigators (under the age of 35) have the opportunity of applying for an Award or Travel Grant.
+- Young Investigator Award: At Step 4 of the abstract submission process, young investigators (under the age of 35) have the opportunity of applying for an Award.
 Please make sure that you also upload all required documents in your profile overview.
 More information available here.